 Design-Vantage Roadmapping Process

-Our proprietary technology roadmapping process provides a structured approach to developing customized technology roadmap templates using proven systems engineering based (SE-based) practices.
+Our technology roadmapping process provides a structured approach to developing customized technology roadmap templates using proven systems engineering based (SE-based) practices.
 In our approach critical technology element (CTE) maturation vehicles form the basis of the roadmap templates and link individual technology development activities in a modular open manner.
 This enables each project to incrementally advance the same common CTE’s, thereby eliminating the “point solution” problems inherent in complex multi-stakeholder multi-technology roadmaps.

 Our SE-based roadmap process involves developing a set of hierarchical technology roadmap templates to systematically refine the technical focus areas where capability advancements to address technology gaps are needed.
 Tier one defines the roadmap swim lanes or top level focus areas where technology advancements are needed, with the CTE’s mapped to these swim lanes.
 Tier two enables high-level CTE maturation needs to be captured that define the desired future state capabilities that are identified during roadmap workshops.
 And tier three enables the CTE maturation needs to be decomposed into well-defined CTE maturation requirements using proven SE-based requirements analysis techniques.

 A hierarchical set of SE-based flow down measures are also developed as part of the technology roadmap template development process that can be utilized to quantify the impact that alternative CTE maturation ideas have on advancing the overall roadmap mission objectives.
 These functionally linked measures of effectiveness (MOE's), measures of performance (MOP's), and technical performance measures (TPM's) enable quantitative trade-offs between roadmap gap closure ideas and also help drive a focus around closing roadmap gaps without solutions versus "ad hoc" brainstorming inherent in most roadmapping approaches.